skip to content

 Except where mentioned in the design brief, there are very few other constraints on the technical approach you take.
 You are free to use open source tools and new programming languages as appropriate.
 However, you should remember that all members of the group must make a substantial technical contribution, and that tools should be chosen accordingly.
 All CST students are familiar with Java, meaning that this will be a natural choice for many aspects of a typical project.

-Some projects require use of special purpose hardware borrowed from clients, sponsors, or other sources.
+A few projects require use of special purpose hardware borrowed from clients, sponsors, or other sources.
 At the end of the project, all hardware must be returned.
 The final group tick will not be awarded until this has been done.

 Some projects may include electronic or mechanical construction.
 In cases where a project involves significant hardware design, a demonstrator may be appointed to provide technical assistance such as advice on selection and purchase of electronic components, or access to workshop facilities.